syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Types.md

 The following charts cater to the above requirements and provide an easy-to-decipher picture of price action.

-Financial Chart types are supported in EssentialChart.
+Financial Chart types are supported in Essential® Chart.

 ### Candle Chart